 - Selling brand name and vintage furniture

-- Full-service experience, including listing curation, pickup and scheduling
+- Those who want the full-service experience—listing curation, pickup and scheduling

-- Choosing if you’re willing to accept offers or not
+- Those who want to choose if they’re willing to accept offers or not

 Chairish

-Chairish is another full scale online marketplace, but they specialize in higher end and unique finds that tend to cost more than your average piece of furniture.
-Just like AptDeco, they create a seamless selling experience from creating a listing to payment.
+Chairish is another full-scale online marketplace, but they specialize in high-end and unique finds that tend to cost more than your average piece of furniture.
+Just like AptDeco, they create a seamless selling experience from listing to payment.

 Good for